ADVANTICS/documentation/products/adm-pc-bp25/docs/index.md

 ## Disclaimer

 !!! info "FCC"
-    This device is considered a sub-assembly, and in accordance with CFR47 part 15.103 is exempted from FCC technical standards.
-The user must follow the installation instructions provided by the manufacturer, and the operator of the device shall be required to stop operating the device upon finding that the device is causing harmful interference.
-The integrator is the responsible of the FCC testing of the final product.
+    ADM-PC-BP25 is an OEM subassembly intended for incorporation into equipment manufactured by the system integrator.
+Whether FCC equipment-authorization and technical requirements apply, and which ones, depends on the configuration and intended use of the finished equipment.
+The integrator is responsible for determining and demonstrating compliance of the finished product with applicable FCC requirements, for following the installation instructions provided by Advantics, and for ceasing operation of the equipment on finding that it causes harmful interference.

 ---